sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 # Session 2
-Led by Ms Dylan Kinelli & Abbott Wolfgang, literally everyone rushes into bathroom, martha
+Led by Ms Dylan Kinelli & Abbott Wolfgang, literally everyone rushes into bathroom, all friars except one ****

+**Headcount**
+servants and housestaff both here bell should only be rung by very important people *who know codes* and i no james no severil no black vulture friar no dustin yes claudia